Detecting seasonal episodic-like spatiotemporal memory patterns using animal movement modelling: Discussion

 We occasionally observed ``false positives" (the model identified memory as a driver of movement from memoryless simulated data) that increased in longer animal tracks ($K = 1200$ vs. $K = 600$) when simulating tracks with the grizzly bear data.
 This trend may be an artifact of how the Mackenzie Delta landscape data influenced simulated tracks, since false positives were much less frequent in the simulation study with artificial landscapes.
 When comparing this result with the real-life subsetting for the bears, we saw examples of subsetted data registering memory when the full data set did not, but we also saw examples of the opposite.

 Our modelling framework operates under the assumption that resources vary in time, forcing animals to exhibit seasonal movement patterns within their home ranges.
-We do not explicitly model temporal resource variation, instead assuming that our resource covariates $r_i(x)$ are constant in time.
-Temporally varying resource data are difficult to obtain (for example, they were unavailable for the Mackenzie Delta region), and transforming our data with some periodic function of time (e.g., $\tilde{r}_i(x,t) = r_i(x)g(t)$) would either require arbitrary choices on our part or the addition of parameters to an already complex model.
-Instead, we model resource variation in time through the animal's behavior; in a way, we assume that $\mu$ is informative about how long resources take to re-appear, and as a result how long animals take to return to them.
+We handled this assumption in two different ways: by explicitly defining this temporal variation, and by indirectly incorporating it into the resource-memory and memory-only models.
+In this case, explicitly defining the seasonality of the grizzly bear resources made the memory-only model (which is primarily meant for situations when sufficient environmental data may not be available) much more effective.
+We suggest that making arbitrary assumptions about these timings may not always improve model parsimony, and instead may overshadow patterns and behaviors we are interested in.
+An alternative method to capture this variation would be to assume that $\mu$ is informative about how long resources take to re-appear, and as a result how long animals take to return to them.